L-ux/comp280-worksheet-3/README.md

 # comp280-worksheet-3

+## I have added the "UI Stuff" unity project from my UI specialism...
+... as the shader I made for that ended up being of higher quality.
+The project shows off the shader perfectly, press play and look around /down.
+My inital graphics attempt is still included, and I am still happy with the outcome of it:

-## I had many problems to get this working
+### I had many problems to get this working
 The main problem which made everything tolerable, was solved by setting the Scriptable Render Pipeline Setting to None

 Edit >> Project Settings >> Graphics >> Scriptable Render Pipeline Setting